 So as we look towards the future, it brings up the issue — what abilities will we have to flourish in this exciting modern lifestyle?

-By studying and the main HR officials at some of the world’s leading organizations, the World Economic Forum has delivered The Future of Jobs report uncovering the best 10 skills you’ll be needing for the future
+By studying the main HR officials at some of the world’s leading organizations, the World Economic Forum has delivered The Future of Jobs report uncovering the best 10 skills you’ll need for the future

-So let’s briefly take a look at the skills we will be needing to await the future.
+So let’s briefly take a look at the skills we will need needing to await the future.

 10. Cognitive Flexibility